w1th4d/JarPlant/README.md

                          be loaded and included in  the Spring context.
 The component could be  something  like  an extra REST controller or scheduled task.
+    implant-list         List all bundled implants.
+    implant-info         See more details  about  a  specific implant.
+This includes reading its  class  to  see all available configuration properties and  their  data types.
+A class file path can be  specified to read a custom implant.

 named arguments:
   -h, --help             show this help message and exit